Ritvik123487/GoogleMaps/README.md

 # GoogleMaps

-Currently in progress of creating the architecture for this program.
-Part of a project for the Univerisity of Toronto.
+Project is still in development.
+Project for ECE297H1 at the University of Toronto.
+According to academic guidelines, software cannot be publicly released untill course end.